mkdoc/mkpi/doc/readme/grammar.md

 ### @exec

-Execute a command and parse the stdout result into the AST stream:
+Execute a command and parse the result into the AST stream:

 ```html
 <? @exec pwd ?>